-Puppies, especially toy breed puppies less than 4 months of age, are predisposed to developing hypoglycemia because they are less able to store and mobilize glucose.
-Also, toy breed puppies have more brain mass per body weight compared to other breeds and therefore need more glucose for brain function.
+Puppies, especially toy breed, (tiny breed puppies) less than 5 months of age, are predisposed to developing Hypoglycemia because they are less able to store and mobilize Glucose.
+Also, toy breed puppies have more brain mass per body weight compared to other breeds and therefore need more Glucose for brain function.

 In puppies, certain situations can bring on a hypoglycemic attack.
-For example, when the puppy misses a meal, becomes chilled, or is suffering from exhaustion, or anxiety.
+For example, when the puppy is not eating enough at regular intervals, becomes chilled, or is suffering from too much exercise/exhaustion), not enough undisturbed sleep or anxiety in their new home.
 (STRESS)

-Usually when a puppy gets older, they will outgrow this condition since canine hypoglycemia mostly affects puppies 5 to 18 weeks of age.
-However, if the dog is very, very high strung, or has a lot of nervous energy, they should to be kept in a calm state as much as possible.
+Usually when a puppy gets older, they will outgrow this condition since canine Hypoglycemia mostly affects puppies 5 to 16 weeks of age.
+However, if the adult dog is very, very high strung, or has a lot of nervous energy, they should to be kept in a calm state as much as possible.

 Symptoms of Hypoglycemia in Dogs

-Dogs with extremely low blood glucose usually show the following signs:
+Dogs with extremely low blood glucose usually show at least 3 of the following signs:

 - Lethargy and weakness